withastro/docs/TRANSLATING.md

 // Rest of the file's content is here...
 ```
+**tl/dr: Translate only some values, never translate properties!**

-The frontmatter properties themselves, like `title` and `description` should not be translated, as doing so would cause a runtime error and break our CI.
+The frontmatter **properties** themselves, like `title` and `description` should not be translated, as doing so would cause a runtime error and break our CI.

 The frontmatter **values** that should be translated are `title` and `description`.

-Other frontmatter properties that aren't mentioned here should be ignored and not translated, as we use them for handling our "Edit this page" links or in which category an integration belongs, etc. Take this as an example of how you should translate an page's frontmatter:
+Other frontmatter properties that aren't mentioned here should be ignored and not translated, as we use them for handling our "Edit this page" links or for specifying in which category an integration belongs, etc.

+Here is the above example correctly translated:

 ```
 ---